yangh567/level4-project/timelog.md

 * *1 minute* writing timelog

 ## 21 March 2020 Sunday
-* *30 minutes* find and solved the bug of gene mutation frequency
+* *30 minutes* find and solved the bug of gene mutation frequency (Simple-CNN-implement) and improved the CNN to see the performance(CNN-implement)
 * *1 minute* writing timelog